 - You may go to the court and ask for a trial in person.
 Or, as per your location you may send your request for a trial by mail.

 - Then you may ask for disclosure of the incident.
 This includes the police officer’s notes when they charged you and it is your right to access those notes before your trial.
 This may immensely benefit you.
 The officer may have made some fatal errors while writing out the ticket or the notes.
 Then your charges may be withdrawn or dismissed by the Crown.

 - You may request a First Attendance Meeting for your case with the Prosecutor.
 Then you may plead guilty to a lesser serious charge.
 For example, if you are charged with speeding then you may plea bargain for a careless driving charge.
-If the Prosecutor offers you a plea bargain, it is up to you to accept it.
+If the prosecutor offers you a plea bargain, it is up to you to accept it.
 By doing so you may avoid a trial by paying a reduced penalty.
 However, you may still end up having a conviction on your driving record.
 Or, you may refuse the plea bargain and ask to go for a trial to fight your ticket.

 How To Pay Speeding Ticket In Ontario

-Most often your speeding ticket has the instructions on how to pay the ticket as per your location.
-As per your court location, you may choose from many methods of payment to pay your speeding ticket.
-These include making a payment online, in person in a court and mailing your payment.
+Most often your speeding ticket has instructions on how to pay the ticket as per your location.
+As per your court location, you may choose from many methods of payment to pay for your speeding ticket.
+These include making a payment online, in-person in a court, and mailing your payment.
 Or you may make a payment over the phone.
 When you send your payment by mail you may read and understand the correct location to do so.
-If in doubt, you may also contact the city or municipality where you got the ticket to confirm about your penalty.
-You may visit the link to check out the different court locations for Municipal Offenses.
+If in doubt, you may also contact the city or municipality where you got the ticket to confirm your penalty.